dessant/buster/README.md

 depending on our physical and cognitive abilities, our social and cultural background, and the devices or networks we connect from.

-The difficulty of captchas can be so out of balance, that sometimes they seem friendlier to bots than they are to humans.
+The difficulty of CAPTCHA challenges can be so out of balance, that sometimes they seem friendlier to bots than they are to humans.

-The goal of this project is to improve our experience on the web, by giving us easy access to solutions utilized by automated systems.
+The goal of this project is to improve our user experience on the web, by giving us easy access to solutions utilized by automated systems.

 ## Client App